 “The Tour de France is arguably the pinnacle of endurance sport performance.
 WHOOP has allowed us to quantify both the strain and daily recovery of some of the fittest athletes in the world, and the numbers are impressive,” said Kevin Sprouse, Head of Medicine for EF Pro Cycling.

-The EF squad finished 4th out of 22 teams, and was the top team overall for 7 of the race’s 21 stages.
+The EF squad finished 4th out of 22 teams at the 2020 Tour de France, and was the top team overall for 7 of the race’s 21 stages.

 Below we’ll share many of the insights gained from monitoring these athletes’ physiological data while competing in one of the most grueling events in sports.

 WHOOP quantifies the strain (cardiovascular load) your body takes on each day on a 0-21 scale.
 Through the Tour’s 21 stages (which spanned just 23 days total with only a pair of days off), the EF riders posted average day strains of 20 or more 13 times.
 Additionally, on other days they averaged 19.5, 19.4, 19.2, 18.8 and 18.0 (see graphic below).

 To put that into perspective, WHOOP classifies anything above 18 as an “all-out” effort, meaning the EF athletes basically pushed themselves to the limit nearly every time they got on the bike, for 3 weeks straight.

 It’s also important to note that the WHOOP strain metric is highly individualized–so if an elite athlete and an average athlete do the same thing, the activity will almost certainly cause less strain for the better athlete.
 Considering that the EF riders are among the most physically fit humans on the planet (with the ability to take on significantly more cardiovascular load than the average person), the fact that they still put up strains in the 20s on a regular basis is somewhat mind-boggling.